 Young people in South Africa are regularly infantilised, subjected to abuses of adult power and hypocrisy, and have had their needs and desires neglected.
-Unemployment, varying access to education, mixed messages about sexuality and gender, being caught between tradition and modernity, and being subjected to indignities in health spaces are significant challenges they face.
+Unemployment, varying access to education, mixed messages about sexuality and gender, being caught between tradition and modernity, and being subjected to indignities in health spaces are some of the significant challenges they face.

-All is not lost of course, and there are many initiatives which draw on the innate optimism of young people and their desire to become engaged in change making and activism.
+There are many initiatives which draw on the innate optimism of young people and their desire to become engaged in change making and activism.
 Many organisations attempt to harness this energy, mindful of the fact that such initiatives need to go beyond individual empowerment and factor in social and structural barriers and enablers.

 The CSA&G has always been interested in working with young people.
 This is not only because we are based at a university, where future leaders are produced, but because we believe young people have been poorly served by work around sexuality, gender and HIV.